bismuthfoundation/hypernode/doc/commands.md

 id 8 - WIP
 TX : list of commands_pb2.Command.TX
 One or several tx from the peer mempool
+Almost similar to tx.
+Difference is TX does not require the mempool back, whereas this mempool message asks for the peer mempool in return.

+## height
+id 10 - wip
+The current height status of a chain.
+Embeds current height as well as metrics about the variety of the chain (number of uniques sources and forgers)

 # Command flow